-For years society told us success it’s something to achieve, tying it to money, fame, or even a lifestyle.
+For years society told us success is something to achieve, tying it to money, fame, or even a lifestyle.
 In business, it’s a goal or number to measure performance.
-In our personal life, it may be having a family, dream home, vacation, or vehicle.
+In our personal life, it may be having a family, dream home, vacation or vehicle.

 It’s easy to look at business and life from your own vantage point and get frustrated or feel stuck because you aren’t getting your desired results.
 When we look at success not as a destination but as a journey, it allows us to look at the bigger picture and become the best version of ourselves.
 Many people today will define success as happiness.
 If that is true, then what will make you happy?